vladpi/yappa/README.md

 - demo gif
 - habr article
 - tests for POST calls to gw and function
+- refactor tests: make integration tests for all apps. make it uniform
 ----
 - Django support
     - management commands call